 African markets were positive during April.
 The MSCI EFM Africa ex-SA NTR index climbed +4% USD for the month.
 Nigeria +1.4% USD and Kenya +8.4% USD showed improved performance after recent weakness, while Egypt -0.8% USD continued to be under some pressure.
 We continue to believe that the weakness in Egypt is because of a pre-Ramadan sell-off.
 A notable performer was Ghana +15.5% USD which is benefitting from strong foreign flows.

-The Adventis Africa Equity Strategy -3.16% USD was down for the month and underperformed it’s benchmark by 126bps over February.
-The strategy has outperformed its benchmark since inception (Dec 2014) by 2.2% p.a.
+The Adventis Africa Equity Fund +4.87% USD was up for the month and underperformed it’s benchmark by 13bps over April.
+The strategy has outperformed its benchmark since inception (Dec 2014) by 2.3% p.a.

 The team continued with their evaluation of the current portfolio holdings with respect to their Impact alignment to the United Nations Social Development Goals (SDGs).
-We are now using the Cambridge Institute of Sustainable Leadership (CISL) methodology to measure the company and portfolio contribution to impact.
 The Impact Scores are being used to drive portfolio construction as well as risk control.

-The Adventis Strategy continues to have a quality bias and offers both value and growth with a PE ratio of 14.3, dividend yield of 4.6%, and a ROE of 26.8%.
+The Adventis Fund continues to have a quality bias and offers both value and growth with a PE ratio of 14.8, PB 4.72, dividend yield of 4.6%, and a ROE of 28.7.
 The strategy is well positioned to take advantage of current market conditions.

 Please contact Joseph Rohm (email@example.com) should you require any further information.